 ― Waluigi Nono (Merdeyeux), Sunday, 22 September 2013 17:40 (nine years ago) link

 The 57 is versatile, definitely can be used for guitar cabs, drums.
 For acoustic guitar it's reasonable but not great.
 I use mine for vocals as well (with an external pop shield), but I'm a fairly basic singer so a more expensive mic would be a waste for me.
 The stereo Sony mic you mentioned earlier would probably be better for acoustic guitar.
 But I don't know how you'd connect it directly to a PC - through the line in perhaps?
 Maybe someone else can confirm that.
 I use a Zoom H1 (micro SD card recorder) for acoustic guitar anyway.
 I mix in the box, and I've never owned a mixer with a USB output, so I don't know how that might work out.

-― came the time he flipped his lid came the time he flipped his lid (snoball), Sunday, 22 September 2013 17:53 (seven years ago) link
+― came the time he flipped his lid came the time he flipped his lid (snoball), Sunday, 22 September 2013 17:53 (nine years ago) link

 Talk to me about sound-blocking/sound-absorbing curtains -- I want to hang one over each of three doorways (one to the garage, one to the crawlspace, one to the main floor of my house) and another one over the basement stairway.
 Primary goal is to reduce sound leakage out of the basement so as not to bother my family/neighbors, but dampening some of the reverberation within the basement would be nice as well.
 Eventually intend to take additional acoustical measures but this is the first step.
 What kind of curtains/sheets/blankets whatever should I use?

 ― longtime caller, first time listener (man alive), Thursday, 10 September 2020 00:16 (two years ago) link